panpf/sketch/README_EN.md

 ### Features
 >* ``Multiple URL support``.
 Support for ``http://``、``https://``、``asset://``、``content://``、``file:///sdcard/sample.png``、``/sdcard/sample.jpg``、``drawable://``7 kinds of URI
 >* ``Support gif``.
 Integrated [android-gif-drawable 1.2.6](https://github.com/koral--/android-gif-drawable) can be easily displayed gif pictures, thanks koral--
->* ``Exclusive gesture zoom and super large image support``.
-Exclusive built-in gesture zoom and block display super large image features, and the combination of better
+>* ``Support gesture zoom``.
+Support gesture zoom function, optimized on [PhotoView] (https://github.com/chrisbanes/PhotoView), added scroll bar, positioning and other functions
+>* ``Support block display large picture``.
+Support block display large picture function, from then the big picture is not afraid
->* ``Level 3 cache support``.
+>* ``Support level 3 cache``.
 Through the LruMemoryCache, LruDiskCache multiplexing pictures to speed up the display time; through the LruBitmapPool reuse Bitmap, to reduce the Caton caused by GC
->* ``Various list support``.
+>* ``Support various list``.
 Can be used in a variety of lists (ListView, RecyclerView), and does not occupy the setTag () method
 >* ``Automatically prevents excessive loading Bitmap`` Can be controlled by maxSize to load the size of the image memory, the default for the ImageView layout_width and layout_height or screen size
 >* ``Exclusive TransitionDrawable support``.
 Exclusive support for any size of the two images using TransitionDrawable transition display, to ensure that no deformation
 >* ``Only to load or only to download``.
 In addition to display () method can display pictures, you can also load () method to load the picture only to memory or by download () method to download the picture to the local